Bridgetek/python-bt82x-dev/README.md

 #### Windows Setup

-To connunicate with the MPSSE interface on Windows the standard FTDI drivers cannot be used.
+To communicate with the MPSSE interface on Windows the standard FTDI drivers cannot be used.
 These must be replaced with a libusb driver in order for pyftdi to access the device directly.
 It is not necessary to replace the drivers for all the interfaces on the FTDI devices, just the one used for MPSSE.

 The [Zadig](https://zadig.akeo.ie/) utility is a handy utility that will replace a driver with libusb.
 Click on the menu item "Options", then "List all Devices".
 For a UMFTPD2A board,from the drop-down box select __UMFTPD2A (Interface 1)__ and for the driver choose __libusb-win32__, then click "Replace Driver".

 ![Zadig screenshot](docs/zadig.png)

 It may be neccessary to reboot the PC or remove and replug the MPSSE device.
-Once this is done the interface for the device will show in Windows Device Manager.
+Once this is done, the interface for the device will show in Windows Device Manager.
 Note that there is a missing USB Serial Port (COM4) now.

 ![Device Manager screenshot](docs/devman.png)